firdousi-begum/genai-mongodb-amazon-bedrock/README.md

 MDB_COLLECTION=e_commerce
 ```

-4. Follow the notebook [shopping-bot.ipynb](notebook/shopping-bot.ipynb) to download the [product data](https://drive.google.com/file/d/1tHWB6u3yQCuAgOYc-DxtZ8Mru3uV5_lj/view) and embed and store it in MongoDB Atlas Search.
+2. Follow the notebook [shopping-bot.ipynb](shopping-bot.ipynb) to download the [product data](https://drive.google.com/file/d/1tHWB6u3yQCuAgOYc-DxtZ8Mru3uV5_lj/view) and embed and store it in MongoDB Atlas Search.

+> **Note:** If you are running the notebook in VSCode, also make sure you run `pip install ipykernel`

 ### Run streamlit application